Get alerts of updates about «Quarantine and isolation»

 How much social distance?

-The figure shows the main characteristics of the different forms of social distance.
+The figure summarises the advice concerning the various forms of social distancing (updated 25.03.2021).

 Advice for people in quarantine

 People who are in quarantine are basically well but have been in a situation where they may have been infected.
-This applies to close contacts of people with COVID-19 or because you have been travelling to an area with widespread transmission during the last 10 days.
+This applies to close contacts of people with confirmed COVID-19 (infection quarantine), because you have visited an area with a high infection rate during the last 10 days (entry quarantine), or because you live with someone who is in infection quarantine (waiting quarantine).

 When you are in quarantine, the following applies: